Accelerating Auto-regressive Text-to-Image Generation with Training-free Speculative Jacobi Decoding: Speculative Jacobi Decoding

 \textbf{Step 3}: We conduct the speculative verification between the conditional probability given the draft tokens from the previous iteration, $ p_\theta( x |\vx_{1:i-1}^{(j-1)})$, and the conditional probability from the current iteration, $p_\theta( x |\vx_{1:i-1}^{(j)})$.
 In this verification process, we scan the draft sequence from left to right and determine the acceptance of each token based on a probabilistic threshold.
 We measure the ratio of the probability conditioned on the draft tokens in the current iteration to that conditioned on the tokens from the previous iteration.
 Intuitively, this ratio measures how well the token is decoded from the previous iteration (the draft token) and whether further decoding is necessary.
 The acceptance criterion of a token $x_{i}^{(j)}$ can be formulated as follows:

 where $r$ is a random variable and $\gU[0,1]$ represents a uniform distribution between $0$ and $1$.
 If a token meets the above criterion, it is accepted and appended to the pre-filling token sequence for the next iteration, \ie, $ x_{i}^{(j')} = x_{i}^{(j)} ~\forall j' > j $.
 After accepting one token, we continue this scan until a token is rejected.
-If the token $x_{i}^{(j)}$ is rejected, \ie, the inequality in~\cref{eq:acc-sjd} is not true, we resample a new token by a calibrated distribution, and the resampled token will serve as the draft token for the next decoding iteration:
+If the token $x_{i}^{(j)}$ is rejected, \ie, the inequality in~\cref{eq:acc-sjd} is not true, we resample a new token by a calibrated distribution:

 Then, unlike the vanilla speculative sampling, we do not end this scan, but sample the tokens at the remaining indexes with the conditional probability calculated in this iteration.
 This sampling process is consistent with the original Jacobi iteration, and the specific process is as follows: